16 Tips to Get Your Kids Excited About Back-To-School!

 8. Decorate Your Kids' Rooms

-The night before school, when kids go to bed, decorate their rooms or their doors with back-to-school banners and balloons.
+The night before school, when kids go to bed, they decorate their rooms or their doors with back-to-school banners and balloons.
 It will be a great surprise when they wake up in the morning to a decorated room.
-It will cheer them up and will get their minds off of back-to-school jitters.
+It will cheer them up and will get their minds off back-to-school jitters.

 9. Take Cool Back-To-School Photos